andrew/ultimate-awesome/README.md

 - [awesome-meteor](https://github.com/meteor-community-packages/awesome-meteor) - Curated list of awesome Meteor.js things.
 - [awesome-minter](https://github.com/minterdex/awesome-minter) - :tada: A curated list of awesome things related to Minter Blockchain.
 - [awesome-dao-tooling](https://github.com/mprasanjith/awesome-dao-tooling) - A curated list of tools to launch and run DAOs.
+- [awesome-ethz](https://github.com/nahakiole/awesome-ethz) - An opinionated list of awesome resources for studying at ethz.
 - [awesome-nyc](https://github.com/najork/awesome-nyc) - A collection of awesome things to do in New York City.
 - [awesome-chattensor-prompts](https://github.com/neuralinternet/awesome-chattensor-prompts) - This repo includes Chattensor prompt curation to use Chattensor better.
 - [awesome-gitea](https://github.com/neu-ro-it/awesome-gitea) - A curated list of awesome projects related to Gitea.